NYULibraries/ichabod/CONTRIBUTING.md

 ###Cucumber
 Now writing RSpec is your main objective.
-Translating english to code is not always easy, and you may end up testing individual pieces of code that pass, but catastrophically fail when running together.
+Translating English to code is not always easy, and you may end up testing individual pieces of code that pass, but catastrophically fail when running together.
 Cucumber makes it easy to take our Test Driven Design and make it into Behavior Driven Design.

-With Cucumber, you may describe a feature in plain english, then define the steps in Ruby (with RSpec), and finally let it fail.
+With Cucumber, you may describe a feature in plain English, then define the steps in Ruby (with RSpec), and finally let it fail.
 This will have the added benefit of documenting what your code is doing and what you are testing for.
 The resulting code you write to make it pass is merely the side effects of using BDD.

 #Code Quality

 Overall code quality is important.
-Code quality is more than code that looks good, its about reducing [code smells](http://martinfowler.com/bliki/CodeSmell.html).
+Code quality is more than code that looks good, it's about reducing [code smells](http://martinfowler.com/bliki/CodeSmell.html).
 We want to stay away from smelly code, but sometimes we don't smell our own code, and unless someone tells us, we'll never know our code has smells.

 ##Smells
 Code smells aren't hard to look out for, especially when we're using [Code Climate](https://codeclimate.com/github/NYULibraries/ichabod/).
 Code Climate points out what kind of smells are present in your code.
 In total, Code Climate detects four main smells.

 * __Duplication__ - Syntax structures that seem to come up more often than they should.
 * __Complex method__ — Too much branching, too many loops, too many method calls all account for complexity.
 * __Complex class/module definition__ — Much like a long and complex method, this smell means a class is long and complex.
-This happens when there are is too much code in the class definition that isn't part of any method.
+This happens when there is too much code in the class definition that isn't part of any method.
 * __High total complexity of a class/module__ — If a class gets too large, and has too many methods, this signifies that maybe the class has too much responsibility.

 With this rubric you can carry one simplifying your code and aim for a very high GPA (what Code Climate uses to grade code quality).